 The Montec Doom is a close cousin of the Fawk, and serves up the same specs and insulated/non-insulated option.
 What makes the Doom unique , though, is the asymmetrical zipper placement, which provides a big parcel of internal storage, blending the best of an anorak and convenience of a zip-through for total versatility.

-If you’re looking for a classic pair of pants that can do it all, the Dune pants are ideal.
+If you’re looking for a classic pair of ski pants that can do it all, the Kirin pants are ideal.
 With the same awesome specs as you get in the Fawk bib but with a relaxed and stylish classic-pant cut, they’re ready for every adventure.

-The Montec Moss bib offers a slightly wider and roomier cut than the Fawk, a side-zipper opening, and comes in a non-insulated option.
-Perfect for those with bigger thighs or butts, or if you just need a little extra space to move, the Moss is a great all-mountain choice for your pants this year.
+The Montec Arch bib offers a slightly wider and roomier cut than the Fawk, a side-zipper opening, lots of outer storage and comes as a lined shell, so can adjust to any day on the mountain by using layers.
+Perfect for those with bigger thighs or butts, or if you just need a little extra space to move, the Arch is a great all-mountain choice for your pants this year.

 The Echo fleece is a classic microfleece with a quarter-zip collar for quick cooling.
 Comfy, warm for the weight, and super cosy, it’s the perfect midlayer for those long days on the mountain.